deepaknlp/MedVidQACL/README.md

 # MedVidQACL
-This repository contains the implementation of benchmarked approaches discussed in our paper
+This repository contains the implementation of benchmark approaches discussed in our paper

 [A Dataset for Medical Instructional Video Classification and Question Answering]()